Cal, Towns on UK Alumni Charity Game

 Calipari left UMass in June of 1996 to become executive vice president of basketball operations and head coach of the New Jersey Nets.
 He led the Nets to a second-place finish in the NBA’s Atlantic Division and the playoffs in 1998, ending a five-year postseason drought for the franchise.
 The Nets’ 17-game turnaround from the previous year was the best that season in the NBA.

-He became a member of the Philadelphia 76ers coaching staff in 1999, rejoining Philadelphia coach Larry Brown, for whom Calipari was an assistant at Kansas.
+He became a member of the Philadelphia 76ers coaching staff in 1999, rejoining head coach Larry Brown, for whom Calipari was an assistant at Kansas.

 Calipari, the 2009 Sports Illustrated National Coach of the Year, led the Tigers to nine straight 20-win campaigns and nine consecutive postseason appearances, the only Memphis coach to do that.
-He posted 252 wins -- 28 wins per season -- as the Tigers' head coach, making him the winningest coach in school history.
+He posted 252 on-court wins — 28.0 wins per season — as the Tigers’ head coach, making him the winningest coach in school history.

-Calipari, who is on the board of directors for the NationalAssociation of Basketball Coaches,began his coaching career at Kansas as a volunteer assistant under Ted Owens.
-In 1983, he was hired as the recruiting coordinator at the University of Vermont, but he was swayed back to the nation's heartland when Brown was hired as head coach at KU.
+Calipari, who is on the board of directors for the NABC, began his coaching career at Kansas as a volunteer assistant under Ted Owens.
+In 1983, he was hired as the recruiting coordinator at the University of Vermont, but he was swayed back to the nation’s heartland when Brown was hired as head coach at KU.
 He spent three seasons at Kansas (1982-85) before another three-year stint as an assistant coach to Paul Evans at Pittsburgh (1985-88).

-The 55-year-old lettered two years at North Carolina-Wilmington before transferring to Clarion State.
+The 56-year-old lettered two years at North Carolina-Wilmington before transferring to Clarion State.
 He played point guard at Clarion during the 1981 and 1982 seasons, leading the team in assists and free-throw percentage.
-The Eagles were ranked in the Division II Top 20 both years and participated in the 1981 NCAA Division II Tournament.
+The Eagles were ranked in the Division II top 20 both years and participated in the 1981 NCAA Division II Tournament.

 Calipari’s foundation, The Calipari Foundation, has raised millions of dollars to help the lives of those in need in the Commonwealth and across the country, and in 2010, he used a telethon to raise more than $1 million for victims of the devastating earthquake in Haiti.
 He followed that up with another telethon in 2012 that raised $1 million for victims of Superstorm Sandy.

-Author of the national bestseller, "Bounce Back: Overcoming Setbacks to Succeed in Business and in Life" and the recently released "Players First: Coaching from the Inside Out," Calipari is a master of communication and maximizing talent.
-He lives by the motto "that it's never a matter of how far you have fallen, but instead it's about how high you bounce back."
+Author of the New York Times Best Seller “Players First: Coaching from the Inside Out” and “Bounce Back: Overcoming Setbacks to Succeed in Business and in Life,” Calipari is a master of communication and maximizing talent.
+He lives by the motto “that it’s never a matter of how far you have fallen, but instead it’s about how high you bounce back.”

 Calipari and his wife, Ellen, have two daughters, Erin and Megan, and a son, Bradley.